tork-a/roomblock/README.md

 Repeat, you need to edit config.txt as mentioned in the section "Booting the official Pi 2 image on the Pi 3", or it doen't boot up after apt upgrade.

+You should remove `cloud-init` package, because it may disable the network connection.

 In addition, we strongly recommend to make the firmware packages not being upgraded.
 If you upgrade the firmware, it can disable the internal WiFi module.